na-na-hi/renget/archive/6wfys.md

 ##Perks:

 Ordinator - gimmicky, bloated, mod author is a nazi, blah blah.
 Still the best perk mod out there for in depth builds.
 Difficulty drops sharply and early.
 *or* Masterly - Intuitive Skill Tree Integration - at this point I should get paid for all the shilling I do for the doc's mods, but they're really that good.
 No broken superhero bullshit like Ordinator but allows for a similar amount of build focus.
 Much slower scaling, making choices more impactful.
-NPCs get perks via SPID
+NPCs get perks via SPID.
 *or* Vokrii - Vanilla Pluth.
 It's actually really good for stealth and warrior trees but the magic isn't quite as wacky as Ordinator, it's just numbers and scaling mostly.
 Same difficulty curve as Ordinator, and also made by a nazi
 *or* Adamant - I don't know anything about this but it's also 'vanilla pluth' and the mod author is a prissy s'wit with a discord so it can't possibly offend anyone.
 Apparently this gives you all the abilities at the start and then the perks don't do anything.
 Very cool!

 *Consider:* Vokriinator - Like everything out there but wish there was more of it?
 You'd probably be a Vokriinator Enjoyer.
 The Black version is a bit bloated, although it does include Path of Sorcery which is cool.
 Most users would want the Non Black variant because they are Racist however.

 *Note: There are hundreds of other options and the majority are total overhauls of the core Skyrim levelling experience.
 Most of the old standbys (SkyRE.
 PerMa, etc) have been revived by Synthesis patchers or other continuations and are still viable options in Anno Toddini 11.
+Some new options like Master of One or Synergy allow for heavy build focus at the expense of other skills!
 Do your research before picking one, as you're stuck with it for your entire playthrough.*

 Honed Metal - bubububut this isn't a perk mod!
 So what, you really want to be a smith every playthrough?
 Smithing sucks and is insanely boring and unimmersive.
 Just use this unless you really NEED to roleplay as a smith.
 I recommend Honed Metal Voiced and Additional Materials - all can be found in requirements section of original Honed Metal.